 Course Location: The EASA Part-66 Training is carried out at EASA Part 147, New Delhi.
 For the hands-on experience with operational aircraft, your training will be conducted at the Mumbai facilities of Air India Engineering Services Ltd and Indamer Aviation Pvt.
 Ltd.

 Eligibility: Minimum age 15 years, valid passport, Secondary School Certificate (SSC), school leaving certificate, medical fitness certificate and some knowledge of the English language.

-Most EASA Part 66 Aviation Courses are intensive courses that give you the actual experience of working with airplanes.
-The B1.1 course offered by Indian Institute of Aeronautics, Delhi, consists of the following modules:
+Most EASA Part 66 Aviation Courses are intensive courses that give you the actual experience of working with aeroplanes.
+The B1.1 course offered by the Indian Institute of Aeronautics, Delhi, consists of the following modules:

 Each module involves intense practical training sessions to make you conversant with the maintenance of airplane turbines; keeping in mind the stringent safety rules laid down by EASA.